ridvanbaluyos/chikka/README.md

 ridvanbaluyos/chikka
 =======

-A Chikka API package for Laravel 4 for sending SMS.
+A Chikka API package for Laravel 4.

 > This package makes use of the [Chikka API](http://api.chikka.com).<br />